WSJT-X v2.5.4 by K1JT, K9AN, IV3NWV, G4WJS

-For CAT and audio control of WSJT-X, I use a USB A>B Cable between radio and PC controlled by ICOM's USB driver v.
+For CAT and audio control of WSJT-X, I use a USB A>B Cable between the radio and my PC, controlled by ICOM's USB driver v.
 1.30

 WSJT-X can also be controlled by "Ham Radio Deluxe" Rig Control on (COM3), via my "FTDI USB CAT CI-V Cable" connected between my radio and PC.